 Five years later I ended up in Fort McMurray teaching art projects for Learning Through the Arts, and there it was again...
 I recognized the bundle of sage in the FNMI liaison's office, and then a week later was invited to a training session with a local Elder.
 This time it was explained to me by Issapaaki from the Blackfoot nation, it's meaning, the protocol involved, why I was seeing it everywhere.
 I asked too many questions, and got too excited, and then Issapaaki lit the sage... and again, it brought quiet to a busy room.

 After three years of working in McMurray with those kids and artists and Elders I learned that smudging was just the shadow of an enormous mountain that had been hidden from my view, as if it had been cloaked in invisibility.
 Each time I returned to the city the cloak was lifted a little farther off.
-I learned so much about #indigenous history, tradition, and protocol...
+I learned so much about indigenous history, tradition, and protocol...
 I cannot even begin to describe how many things I did not know, that I SHOULD have known.
-There is a whole history to this place we call home that many of us have never even had the chance to wonder about because it is locked up in the memories of those who wish not to share, silenced by the bystanders who chose not to tell, and dismissed by those of us who don't know how to listen.
+There is a whole history to this place we call home that many of us have never even had the chance to wonder about because it is hidden by the leaders who don’t want us to know, locked up in the memories of those who wish not to share, silenced by the bystanders who chose not to tell, and dismissed by those of us who don't know how to listen.
 There are too many pieces to the history of Canada that are unrecognized by too many Canadians.
 Even amidst blaring calls for an amendment to the way our history is presented in schools, touring Alberta classrooms brought me face-to-face with countless horrid misrepresentations in classroom posters and books, and also in the perceptions of students and the way they spoke to each other.
 It left me over and over again looking at the people around me and trying to find a way to explain that I've been to these communities, I have sat and shared with these people, and this literature is wrong, these images are wrong.
 But there's no way to tell people that.
 That's the weirdest thing about this kind of racism – yes racism.
 It has somehow gained so much traction that I get looked at like I’m a monster when I point out a mistreatment or misrepresentation.
 If I correct an insult or challenge an assumption I am put down for rudeness, or silenced by the awkwardness that falls over the room.